andrewchungxam/EurekaBotGuides/guides/rich_media_cards.md

 1. Create a new folder in the root of your project called `Cards`

+1. Add [this code](https://raw.githubusercontent.com/rob-derosa/EurekaBot/master/src/end_here/EurekaBot/Cards/WelcomeCard.cs) to a new file called `WelcomCard.cs` to the `Cards` folder you created in the previous step

-1. We can greet the user by sending them a welcome message - add the following code into the `switch (turnContext.Activity.Type)` statement:
+1. We can greet the user by sending them a welcome message - in the `Bot.cs` file, add the following code into the `switch (turnContext.Activity.Type)` statement:
 	```
 	case ActivityTypes.ConversationUpdate: